 Occupational health and safety services are provided by the Treasury under a Service Level Agreement.
 The Office has one Health and Safety Representative who assists employees in accord with Health and Safety Management Arrangements and the Occupational Health and Safety Act 1991.

-Staff members have access to a number of ongoing health activities, including posture and flexibility, yoga, Tai Chi, Pilates and aerobics classes.
-Flu vaccinations, health assessments, and health information were also provided in 2009-10.
+Staff members have access to a number of ongoing health activities, including health-related educational seminars, outdoor fitness programs, and other excercise classes.
+Flu vaccinations, health assessments, and dietary assistance were also provided in 2010-11.
 To prevent injuries in the workplace and to enhance the safety of staff, workplace assessments were conducted for all new starters.
+The desks in the front office were replaced to enable ergonomic adjustments for individual workstations.
 Counselling and other support is available under an Employee Assistance Program provided by Davidson Trahaire.

-There were no compensable injury claims in 2009-10 and no accidents, injuries or dangerous occurrences were reported.
+There were no compensable injury claims in 2010-11 and no accidents, injuries or dangerous occurrences were reported by employees.
+One minor incident occurred with a contractor who injured a hand whilst using a tilting meeting room chair.
+All chairs were inspected for functionality and no defects were identified.
+Operator training was initiated for contractors using these chairs and no further incidents occurred.
 The Office was not the subject of any directions under section 45 of the Occupational Health and Safety Act 1991 and received no notices under this Act.

 |Number of consultancy contracts|